VITALIoTOrg/vitaliot/vital-core-security-adapter/README.md

     }
     ```

- * **/applications** expects the "vitalManToken" session cookie to be included in the request and returns the list of users.
+ * **/applications** expects the "vitalManToken" session cookie to be included in the request and returns some info about the applications.
 Response example:

     ```json
     {